codemeta/codemeta/crosswalks/Citation_File_Format_1.2.0.README.md

 ### `identifier` <=> `identifiers`/`person.orcid`/`doi`

-Mapping depends on how a CodeMeta instance uses the term, which is ambiguously documented ("URL identifer, ideally an ORCID ID for individuals, a FundRef ID for funders").
+Mapping depends on how a CodeMeta instance uses the term, which is ambiguously documented ("URL identifier, ideally an ORCID ID for individuals, a FundRef ID for funders").

 #### CodeMeta to CFF